-- Continue efforts to complete the ORBiT redesign - Continue to improve data integrity - Continue the positive momentum towards achieving operational goals - Develop member statements - Continue to improve Departments' access to service/credit information about each department and its members - Continue efforts to reconcile the various member contribution amounts over time and various laws to ensure accuracy of data for members as they near retirement - Reorder the TADs Active versus Inactive (In our new self-service only and as part of the overall project.)
-Consider revising to: Electronic submission of the TADs and contributions hierarchy of active, inactive, deceased, disabled, and retired members of TAD screen - Continue to promote the \$170 benefit in the Fire & Rescue Newsletter to attract and retain members
+- Continue efforts to complete the ORBiT redesign - Continue to improve data integrity - Continue the positive momentum towards achieving operational goals - Develop member statements - Continue to improve Departments' access to service/credit information about each department and its members. - Continue efforts to reconcile the various member contribution amounts over time and various laws to ensure accuracy of data for members as they near retirement - Reorder the TAD's Electronic submission of the TADs and contributions hierarchy of active, inactive, deceased, disabled, and retired members of TAD screen. - Continue to promote the \$170 benefit in the Fire & Rescue Newsletter to attract and retain members